-- Access spiritual care and other spiritual services, and to be shown respect for cultural and personal values, beliefs and preferences.
+- Have access to spiritual care and other spiritual services, and be shown respect for cultural and personal values, beliefs, and preferences.

-- Keep personal possessions in your room unless they pose a danger to yourself or others, or interfere with care.
+- Keep personal possessions in your room unless the items pose a risk to yourself or others or interfere with your plan of care.

-- Have access to visitors including family, friends or other individuals without discrimination during your course of stay and to give or receive verbal and written communication from visitors, except when to do so would interfere with your plan of care or interfere with the safety of other patients and staff.
-Limits shall be fully explained to you and/or your healthcare representative.
+- Have access to visitors and give and receive verbal and written communication to and from visitors, except when doing so would interfere with your plan of care, or with the safety of other patients and staff.

-If you have a complaint or grievance about the quality of your care, you, your family member, or surrogate should contact the immediate supervisor of the unit or department, call 1 (855) 442-7855, or send an email to RiskMgmtconcern@imail.org.
+If you have a complaint or grievance about the quality of your care, you, your family member, or surrogate should contact the immediate supervisor of the unit or department, send an email to PatientFeedback@imail.org, or call the Intermountain Patient Advocacy Line at 1 (855) 442-7855 from 9:00 a.m. – 5:00 p.m.